martehvi/codepub-container-workshop/03-proxy-server/README.md

 ## Balance traffic between Backends

-First things first, we need to update out configuration to now include both backends.
+First things first, we need to update our configuration to now include both backends.
 So, let's start with uncommenting the static backend in our `docker-compose.yml` file.
 Make sure to use different host ports for the two backends, i.e. they cannot both use port 8000 on your host computer.
 You could for instance assign port `8080` to the openAI backend.

 Let's re-build and see what we are working with - `docker compose up --build`